 Hi, I’m Jason Tocci.
 Geek Studies was once my academic and professional blog, maintained as part of the research for my doctoral dissertation, Geek Cultures: Media and Identity in the Digital Age (now available for free download in its entirety).
 The site is inactive now, but preserved here on WordPress.com as an artifact of that research—and to make sure the links I cited keep pointing to active pages!

-Geek Studies was originally founded to present observations and commentary about traditionally/stereotypically geeky media and culture, with periodic updates on the progress of my dissertation project, Geek Cultures: Media and Identity in the Digital Age.
-Several of my interviewees expressed interest in being kept up to date on my project, and a couple specifically suggested setting up a web site so that people could follow along and offer feedback.
-Thanks to such feedback, I found that “ethnographic blogging” has useful implications for multi-site, multi-method ethnography all its own.
+Geek Studies was originally founded to present observations and commentary about traditionally/stereotypically geeky media and culture, with periodic updates on the progress of my dissertation.
+Several of my interviewees expressed interest in being kept up to date on my project, and a couple specifically suggested setting up a website so that people could follow along and offer feedback.
+Thanks to such feedback, I found that “ethnographic blogging” had useful implications for multi-site, multi-method ethnography all its own.